 Unit animations, textures, and most especially the various civilization leaders within dialogue/exchanges all look sharp and feel like they just pop.
 Despite the wariness I had with the game’s drastic visual overhaul, I’ve got to say I’ve come away from it being pleasantly surprised.

 The game runs very well on both high-end GPUs and my modest laptop that has an integrated chip.
 Aside from random animations hanging here or there, I’d say my only noticeable concern are the full game crashes, which happen occasionally in both offline and online maps.

-The biggest switch up is the addition of city districts – separate tiles that house your various city buildings: commercial, encampment, housing, industrial, holy site, harbor, entertainment, campus, theater, and finally the late game aerodrome and spaceport districts.
+The biggest switch up in Civilization VI is the addition of city districts – separate tiles that house your various city buildings: commercial, encampment, housing, industrial, holy site, harbor, entertainment, campus, theater, and finally the late game aerodrome and spaceport districts.

 All of these districts give you a somewhat overwhelming number of choices on how to customize, grow, and ultimately manage your cities.
 I will say that at first I was somewhat frustrated and turned off by this feature, however now I’m losing sleep over future plans on how to implement the perfect city layout.

-Needless to say, this completely changes how the game is played as from now on you’ll have to carefully plan out not only where you settle a city, but also survey its surrounding landscape for where you can place districts.
+Needless to say, this completely changes how Civilization VI is played as from now on you’ll have to carefully plan out not only where you settle a city, but also survey its surrounding landscape for where you can place districts.
 This also directly affects when and where you can build wonders, naturally.